alexcpn/presto_in_kubernetes/testqueries.md

  2        | 06/29/2018 02:20:52 PM | 06/29/2018 02:51:28 PM | 5               | 4.32          | 1          | N                  | 13           | 4            | 1            | >
 ```

-Convert this to ORC or Parquet as each field in CSV is read as VARCHAR
+Convert this to ORC or Parquet as each field in CSV is read as VARCHAR.
+Apache Parquet is a columnar data format and stores/compress data very efficiently when compared with sya CSV or Text.
+Colum based storage would also make queries much faster.

 ```
 CREATE SCHEMA hive.nyc_parq;